majd/ipatool/README.md

       --non-interactive              run in non-interactive session
       --verbose                      enables verbose logs
 ```

+When using `download --all-versions`, the command retrieves every available version identifier and issues a download request for each one.
+To avoid risking your main Apple Account with that volume of private API traffic, prefer a secondary account and point `--output` at a directory.

 To resolve an external version identifier, returned by the `list-versions` command, use the `get-version-metadata` command.